Remote work principles and guidelines

 Short-term remote work procedures

 Requests for short-term remote work should be made in advance, if possible, but as soon as the need arises.
-Requests should be emailed to supervisors and supervisors are authorized to approve or decline the request, although Ron or Rebecca can serve as a resource to discuss any issues.
+Requests should be emailed to supervisors and supervisors are authorized to approve or decline the request, although Rebecca can serve as a resource to discuss any issues.
 The accommodation of a sudden need to work remotely can provide the flexibility for staff to address unexpected life circumstances, but it is not intended to be a frequent request.

 Before approving a request, supervisors should consider the employee's ability to: